cwagdev/RWDevCon-Inspiration-Craftsmanship/CraftsmanshipSlides.md

 ^ Well crafted things are often considered a luxury, and I'll agree with that.
 What I won't agree with however is that shoddy software is acceptable.
 Prototypes... fine I won't argue there.
 Proving a point?
 Again that's fine, hack away.
 But when you are shipping products that people depend on, give them your best.

+^ I would wager that the main reason people are apprehensive to buy apps from the App Store is that they are not confident in the developer or company behind the app.
+They don't know if what they are getting has been well crafted.
+Maybe we can change that perception?

-^ You may be working on some products that have short lifespan or a small audience and it may seem okay to cut corners.
+^ You may be working on some products that have a short lifespan or a small audience and it may seem okay to cut corners.
 But realize that anytime you do anything, you're building up tolerance and creating habits.
 You've cut that corner 5 times before and nothing went wrong, so why not continue doing so?

 ---